March 12, 2026 (3mo ago)

 echo "Deploy complete!
 Active slot: $TARGET"

-resolver directive and variables in proxy_pass to force re-resolution.process.on('SIGTERM') handler.
-Python needs signal trapping.docker image prune -f to the end of your deploy script.deploy.sh at the same time, you'll corrupt state.
-Add a lock file.Every one of these gotchas burns you exactly once.
-Then you add a fix, the script grows to 150 lines, and you've built yourself a deployment system to maintain forever.
-Which brings us to the question: is this script worth maintaining?
+resolver directive and variables in proxy_pass to force re-resolution.process.on('SIGTERM').
+Python needs signal trapping.docker image prune -f to your deploy script.Each of these burns you exactly once in production.
+Then the script grows to 150 lines and you have a deployment system to maintain indefinitely.

-Database migrations are the trickiest part of zero-downtime deployment.
-Both GitHub's June 2025 outage and Cloudflare's November 2025 global outage were caused by database changes that cascaded into platform-wide failures.
-If your new code expects a column that doesn't exist yet — or your old code breaks when a column disappears — your rolling deployment fails.
+Database migrations are the trickiest part.
+If your new code expects a column that doesn't exist yet — or your old code breaks when a column disappears — your deployment fails mid-rollout.

-The safe approach splits every breaking database change into three deploys:
+Split every breaking schema change into three deploys:

 Phase 1: Expand (backward-compatible)